mfaani/mfaani/content/posts/drafts/everything-i-learned-about-blogging-with-hugo.md

 - Google search console
 - Try using smaller header sizes if you have too many headers.
 This practice is ok.
 I've seen books often have smaller chapter sizes.
 - **Most important**.
 How can you make sure you don't have knowledge curse?
 Read your blog posts again after a month or two and see if it still makes sense.
+- fix url when doing local host, when doing Netlify.
+Not sure, but try this https://kodify.net/hugo/template/hugo-website-localhost/ But als you might want a simpler shortcode...